 In 2020/21, NOCE engaged in the development of new mission and vision statements, and core value to align the course of our institution with the evolving needs of the community we serve.
 A Mission, Vision, and Values (MVV) Workgroup was formed in the Fall of 2020 consisting of classified, confidential, faculty, and management representatives, who met monthly through Spring 2021.
 Chaired by the President, the team drafted new statements and values that were presented and approved by the President's Cabinet in April 2021, and subsequently by the NOCCCD Board of Trustees.
-A marketing campaign #WeAreNOCE to roll-out the new mission and vision statements was developed and launched with a video presentation at NOCE's Opening Day 2021.
+The Campus Communications team and the Executive Assistant for the President worked together to develop a marketing campaign. #WeAreNOCE was developed to announce the new statements and launched with a video presentation at NOCE's Opening Day in 2021.

 NOCE committees and departments refer to the NOCE mission, vision, and core values in their planning and decision-making processes.
 For example, the NOCE Budget and Facilities Planning Committee Request for Funds application and the NOCE Proposal for Student Funded Projects application each have a question on how the request supports the NOCE mission statement.
-The NOCE Curriculum Committee course and program approval process ensures that curriculum is aligned with the school mission.
+The NOCE Curriculum Committee course and program approval process ensures that curriculum is aligned with the school's mission.
+This is accomplished by reviewing and evaluating courses and programs for effectiveness as well as compliance with local, state, and national regulations.
+The curriculum committee's goal is to examining what is taught, how it is taught, why it is taught, and the gains students should achieve as a result.

 In 2022, NOCE's Office of Institutional Research and Planning (OIRP) revised their Institutional Effectiveness Cycle to include the newly adopted mission, vision and core values.

-These institutional statements serve as a driver for each of the four components that are a part of NOCE's Institutional Effectiveness Cycle.
+These institutional statements serve as a driver for each of the four components that are a part of NOCE's Institutional Effectiveness (IE) Cycle.
 NOCE's mission statement establishes educational priorities, while IE indicators help measure progress towards its vision.
 Finally, NOCE's work in institutional effectiveness is guided by the institution's core values.

 The NOCE Mission, Vision, and Core Values statements are included on the school's website and in its major publications including the NOCE Annual Report, Institutional Effectiveness Report, student handbooks, course catalog, and schedule of classes, which is distributed throughout North Orange County.
-In addition, the updated mission, vision, and core value statements are posted in each NOCE classroom and emailed to all staff when updated.
+In addition, the updated mission, vision, and core value statements are posted in each NOCE classroom and mousepads for staff, with the statements on them, are currently in production.